eschmar/gitflow/2-big-picture/readme.md

 ### Rebase

-Before we start: This is one of the trickiest steps in the begining.
+Before we start: This is one of the trickiest steps in the beginning.
 Please take your time and don't be shy - **ask your peers** in case something is unclear!

 Before merging your feature- or bugfix branch back into `upstream/dev`, it's good practise to rebase your branch.
 Other team members may have already merged their work back into `dev` and we want to avoid merge conflicts.
 The basic idea of a rebase is:

 * Revert your branch to the original state when you created it from `dev`.
 * Update to the current state of `dev`.
-* Re-apply your commits one by one on top of the up to date branch.
+* Re-apply your commits one by one on top of the updated `dev` branch.

 And all of this fully automatically - with the magic of git.
 So in the end it will seem, as if you started working from the latest state of the `dev` branch.

 Does this sound too good to be true?
 Yes it is.
-Along the way, git merge conflicts may arrise - and that's what causes the most problems for newcommers.
+Along the way, git merge conflicts may arise - and that's what causes the most problems for beginners.

-Example, assuming you're on the master branch:
+Let's tackle this with an example, assuming you're on the master branch:

 ```sh
 # Create a test file